jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

     - Inward reference lines

-        - This happens in case of fixed logical residences, when the fixed logical residence is actually displayed in the diagram, or one of the qualifiers of it is displayed.
+        - This may happen in case of fixed logical residences, when the fixed logical residence is actually displayed in the diagram, or one of the qualifier elements (This Object .
+That Object .
+My Object ...) of it is displayed.
-        - And it also happens in case of arbitrarily chosen qualified references.
+        - And it also seems to happen in case of arbitrarily chosen qualified references.
         - < I do not have a clear picture of when imaginary references might appear and when not. >

     - Lines going out of the diagram